F2Wang/ObjectDatasetTools/README.md

 python getdepthintrinsic.py
 ```
 If you are using other cameras, please put color images in JPEGImages folder and the aligned depth images in the depth folder.
 Color aligned to depth images are recommended since the code assumes that for each non-black keypoint detected in the color image, there is a corresponding depth reading in the depth image

+If you don't know your camera's intrinsics, you can put a rough estimate in.
+All parameters required are fx, fy, cx, cy, where commonly fx = fy and equals to the width of the image and cx and cy is the center of the image.
+For example, for a 640 x 480 resolution image, fx, fy = 480, cx = 320, cy = 240.

 3. Register all frames and obtain a raw object mesh